apace7/local_volume_database/README.md

 ### DESCRIPTION:

-Database of Local Volume dwarf galaxies and Milky Way star clusters.
+Database of Local Volume dwarf galaxies and  star clusters.
 The database is complete for dwarf galaxies within ~3 Mpc.
-The planned limiting distance is ~10 Mpc (i.e. resolved stars with HST or JWST).
+The planned limiting distance is ~10+ Mpc (i.e. resolved stars with HST or JWST).
 The star cluster collections are currently limited to old star clusters/globular clusters in the Milky Way halo and globular clusters/star clusters hosted by low mas dwarf galaxies.

 The main data tables are located in the [`data/`](data/) folder in `csv` format.
-A summary pdf document of the database and data files in `fits` format are on the release page available.
+A summary pdf document of the database content and additional data files in `fits` format are on the release page available.

 Documentation: [readthedocs](https://local-volume-database.readthedocs.io/en/latest/index.html)